FishyStix12/WHPython_v1.1/README.md

   $ git push origin master <br />

 **Please Head to the ShadowReaper_Trojan Repository for the working Trojan the UAH NCOE 2024 Red Team used in competition!, the scripts for the trojan will be in this repository.
 In order to created your own Trojan follow the steps above, and install the following scripts into the correct linux directories that are listed above!** <br />

+**The Following List gives a short description of all the scripts in this group:** <br />
+1. trojan_linux_framewrk_conf.sh - This script is used to create the initial structure for the repo.
+The config directory holds unique configuration files for each trojan, so each Trojan can contain a seperate configuration file.
+The modules directory contains any modular code that the trojan should pick up and then execute.
+The data directory is where the trojan will check any collected data. <br />